 In the episode "Army of Ghosts," EastEnders exists as a fictional television series.
 The character of Peggy Mitchell bars a ghost she presumes to be Den Watts from The Queen Vic.
 In the real EastEnders Watts was killed by his wife Chrissie, who is played by Tracy-Ann Oberman.
 Oberman played Yvonne Hartman in "Army of Ghosts."

 Also, in the Series 7 finale, "The Name of the Doctor", the Eleventh Doctor meets another incarnation of himself, played by John Hurt.
-However, the Doctor has mentioned John Hurt before, so he obviously exists.
+However, the Doctor and Toshiko Sato have mentioned John Hurt before, so he obviously exists.
 Maybe he just looks different?

-Perhaps the strangest thing is that the Doctor frequently visits a bizarre alternate London in which the old-fashioned police telephone box is merely an obscure piece of obsolete street furniture, all but forgotten, and not in any way an instantly recognisable cultural icon.
+Perhaps the strangest thing is that the Doctor frequently visits a bizarre alternate London in which the old-fashioned police telephone box is merely an obscure piece of obsolete street furniture, all but forgotten, and not in any way an instantly-recognizable cultural icon.

 The Doctor mentions Arthur Dent in "The Christmas Invasion", commenting that "he" was a Nice Guy.
 If this is assumed to be a reference to Douglas Adams instead of the actual Arthur Dent (whose universe is perhaps too silly even for Doctor Who), this is a problem, since Adams got his start writing episodes of Doctor Who during the Tom Baker era.

 "Victory of the Daleks" concerns the Doctor being a friend of Winston Churchill.
 One of the previous Doctors, Jon Pertwee, actually was a top British spy in real life who answered directly to Winston Churchill—and Churchill suggested he become an actor.